 Come Together: Case Specific Cross-Institutional Cooperation of Youth Welfare Services and Child and Adolescent Psychiatry

 Matrix Training of Receptive Language Skills with a Toddler with Autism Spectrum Disorder: A Case Study

 A Dyadic Analysis of Power in Sibling and Friend Conflict in Early Childhood

 Parenting Deferentially Influences the Development of Boys’ and Girls’ Inhibitory Control

 These are periodicals that one typically finds at grocery stores, airport newsstands, or bookstores in a shopping mall.
 Magazines are designed to appeal to a broad segment of the population, and contain relatively brief articles written in a readable, non-technical language.
 Articles written for a wide audience and are useful when looking for information on current events, special topics and general interests.
-Examples include: Car and Driver, Cosmopolitan, Esquire, Essence, Rolling Stone, Sports Illustrated, and Vogue.
+Examples include: Car and Driver, Essence, Rolling Stone, Sports Illustrated, and Psychology Today.

 These periodicals, which are usually issued weekly, can be useful for information on trending topics or current events, but their articles seldom have the depth or authority of scholarly articles.
 Examples include: Newsweek, Time, and U.S. News and World Report.

 These periodicals cover a specific profession or field of interest and report on developments, trends and news in a profession, trade, or industry.
 Advertising will be geared toward professionals in that specific field, and may include information promoting upcoming professional conferences.
-Examples include: Library Journal, Automotive News, Psychology Today, and Nursing.
+Examples include: Library Journal, Young Children, and Nursing.